mila-iqia/mila-docs/docs/Information_storage.rst

 To request the addition of a dataset or a preprocessed dataset you think could benefit the research of others, you can fill `this form
 <https://forms.gle/vDVwD2rZBmYHENgZA>`_.
 Datasets in ``datasets/restricted``
-are restricted and require an explicite request to gain access.
-Please `submit a support ticket <https://milaquebec.freshdesk.com/a/tickets/new>`_ mentionning the dataset's access group (ex.: ``scannet_users``) and your cluster's username.
+are restricted and require an explicit request to gain access.
+Please `submit a support ticket <https://milaquebec.freshdesk.com/a/tickets/new>`_ mentioning the dataset's access group (ex.: ``scannet_users``) and your cluster's username.
 You can find the dataset's access group by listing the content of ``/network/datasets/restricted`` with the `ls command